Lee Hoffman: Career

 She went on to write seventeen Western novels between the years 1966 and 1977 for several publishers—Ace, Avon, Ballantine, Dell, Doubleday, Dell, NAL/Signet—with various editions in Germany, Italy and the UK.

 During that same time period, she wrote four science fiction novels: Telepower (Belmont, 1967), The Caves of Karst (Ballantine, 1969), Always the Black Knight (Avon, 1970) and Change Song (Doubleday, 1972).
 Her short stories include "Soundless Evening", published in Harlan Ellison's Again, Dangerous Visions (1972).

+Some of her works have been translated into French, German, Italian, Japanese, Norwegian, Serbo-Croatian, and Swedish.

 In 1987, Hoffman was presented the Rebel Award, a lifetime achievement award for a science fiction fan "who has done a great deal for Southern Fandom."
+Her fanzine The Science-Fiction Half-Yearly was awarded the Hugo Award for Best Fanzine in 2007.

 Death

 She died in Port Charlotte, Florida of a massive heart attack on February 6, 2007.